parallax/developer-docs/docs/guides/next-gen-images/README.md

 ### JPEG 2000 Support

-JPEG 2000 is natively supported in Safari, and Safari on iOS.
-Apple have not announced any support for WebP, however they have supported WebP as a beta feature since 2016.
+JPEG 2000 is natively supported in Safari and Safari on iOS.
+Apple has not announced any support for WebP, however, they have supported WebP as a beta feature since 2016.
 No other browsers have announced they will be supporting JPEG 2000.
-JPEG 2000 support is only reccomended if your project could significantly benefit from the extra compression on Apple devices, or if the projects primary target audience is Apple product users.
+JPEG 2000 support is only recommended if your project could significantly benefit from the extra compression on Apple devices, or if the projects primary target audience is Apple product users.

 [![JPEG 2000 support (January 2019)](./jpeg-2000-jan-2019.png)](https://caniuse.com/#feat=jpeg2000)